openzipkin/zipkin/zipkin-server/README.md

 trace_analysis_error_count | sw_backend_instance=$instance_host_$instance_port, protocol=$transport | The error number of trace analysis

 ## Configuration
-We support ENV variable configuration, such as `ZIPKIN_STORAGE=cassandra`, as they are familiar to administrators and easy to use in runtime environments such as Docker.
+We support ENV variable configuration, such as `ZIPKIN_STORAGE=cassandra3`, as they are familiar to administrators and easy to use in runtime environments such as Docker.

 Here are the top-level key configuration of Zipkin: